rodralez/NaveGo/README.md

 * R. Gonzalez, J.I.
 Giribet, and H.D.
 Patiño.
 An approach to benchmarking of loosely coupled low-cost navigation systems.
 Mathematical and Computer Modelling of Dynamical Systems, vol. 21, issue 3, pp. 272-287, 2015.
 [Link](http://www.tandfonline.com/doi/abs/10.1080/13873954.2014.952642).

+The file `navego_example_of_use.m` tries to demonstrate the use of NaveGo.
+It compares the performances of two simulated IMUs, ADIS16405 IMU and ADIS16488 IMU.